jmathai/elodie/Readme.md

 ```
 Usage: elodie.py generate-db [OPTIONS]

-  Regenerate the hash.json database which contains all of the sha1
+  Regenerate the hash.json database which contains all of the sha256
   signatures of media files.
+The hash.json file is located at ~/.elodie/.

 Options:
   --source DIRECTORY  Source of your photo library.  [required]